pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Sam-Coupe.md.md

     // Set single pot
     sam_set_palette(unsigned char index, unsigned char value);

-    // Set full palette at once with string of data sam_load_palette(unsigned char *data)
+    // Set full palette at once with array of data from entry 0 to entry 15 sam_load_palette(unsigned char *data)

 ## Graphics support

-Pixel based operations and primitive drawing is supported.
+Graphic support is available in all 4 modes.
+The current `textcolor()` value is applied to the plotted pixels.
+This is particular useful in mode 3/4 where there is no attribute clash.
+Pixel based operations, primitive drawing, stencils and profiles are supported.
+The bk* routines for saving and restoring background are not currently available.

 # Hardware support